akshar-raaj/mixer/README.md

 Dependencies are added in `deps/0` in `mix.exs`.

 Each dependency is a length 2 tuple.
-Example `{:req, "~> 0.5.15"}`.
+Example `{:oban, "~> 2.19"}`.
 The first element of the tuple is an atom, second element is a string.

 ### Ecto